The Supplement Causing Cancer Story is BS…

 My Take on Dietary Supplements Increasing the Risk of Cancer

 I don’t know.
 A cynic (and I can be one at times, I admit) would think he is paid by big pharma to bring the supplement industry down to its knees.
-Or he is simply anti-supplements and anti-natural medicine spokesperson like .
+Or he is simply anti-supplements and anti-natural medicine spokesperson like a few other doctors.

 The answer is simple: money.
 The more papers you publish in journals, the more publicity you get and the more likely you are to be able to secure grants to continue your investigations.
 And saying something counter intuitive like “supplements cause cancer” will always get a lot of media attention since we are talking about a nearly $30 billion dietary supplement industry.